 “Television” is not what it used to be.

-The Bachelor of Arts (BA) in Television and Digital Media – Television Production Concentration is designed to prepare the next generation of professionals who will continue to revolutionize the television industry.
-From scriptwriting and storyboarding to live-action shooting, digital editing and live webcast streaming – for both the big-screen TV and hand-held device, Television Production students learn it all.
+The Bachelor of Arts (BA) in Film and Television is designed to prepare the next generation of professionals who will continue to revolutionize the film and television industries.
+From scriptwriting and storyboarding to live-action shooting, digital editing and live webcast streaming – for both the big-screen TV and hand-held device, students learn it all.

-The Television Production curriculum is comprised of 120 credits (3 cr. per course) and includes five areas of requirement:
+The Film and Television curriculum is comprised of 120 credits (3 cr. per course) and includes five areas of requirement:

-- Television and Digital Media—Television Production courses (15 credits) — sequential instruction specific to the major-concentration
+- Film and Television Major Requirements – sequential instruction specific to the major-concentration

-- Common-Core School Curriculum (18 credits) — a broad foundation for understanding all communication and media disciplines (required of all students in the School of Communication and Media)
+- Common-Core School Curriculum — a broad foundation for understanding all communication and media disciplines (required of all students in the School of Communication and Media)

-- Major Elective courses (15 credits) — further development of major-related
+- Major Elective courses — further development of major-related

-- Free electives (15-24 credits) — exploration of additional areas of interest; or inclusion of a Minor
+- Free electives — exploration of additional areas of interest; or inclusion of a Minor

-Graduates of the Television and Digital Media program are in high demand, finding work in such areas as news, entertainment and production.
+Graduates of the Film and Television program are in high demand, finding work in such areas as news, entertainment and production.
 Students also find jobs in craft disciplines such as videography, editing and technical directing.

 - Audio Engineer